mah0001/metadata-editor-docs-v2/documenting_geographic.md

 **EXTENT (GEOGRAPHIC, TEMPORAL, VERTICAL)**

+In metadata terms, Extent provides information about the geographic area, time period, and/or vertical range to which the data applies.

+Types of extents:
+- Geographic Extent: Describes the spatial coverage, typically using bounding boxes or geographic identifiers
+- Temporal Extent: Specifies the time period the data covers.
+- Vertical Extent: Indicates the vertical range (e.g., altitude or depth) covered by the data.

+The Extent element is crucial because it:
+- Helps users determine if a dataset is relevant for their area or time of interest.
+- Supports discovery and filtering in spatial data catalogs.
+- Enables automated data integration and analysis processes.
+-
 **`Geographic element`**
   - **`Bounding box`** This is the extent of the resource in the geographic space, given as a bounding box.
 Defining the coordinates of a rectangle representing the resource area on a map allows the discovery by geographical area.
 Provide the coordinates bounding the limits of the dataset, by means of four properties:
     - **`West bound longitude`** Western-most coordinate of the limit of the dataset extent, expressed in longitude in decimal degrees.